Bakit Hindi Ka Crush ng Crush Mo?

-Bakit Hindi Ka Crush ng Crush Mo? is a 2013 Filipino film adaptation of Ramon Bautista's self-help book of the same name.
-The romantic comedy film is produced by Star Cinema and is part of its 20th Anniversary presentation.
+Bakit Hindi Ka Crush ng Crush Mo? (lit.
+Why does your crush not have a crush on you?) is a 2013 Filipino romantic comedy film directed and co-edited by Joyce Bernal from a screenplay by her assistant director Irene Emma Villamor.
+Starring Kim Chiu and Xian Lim in their first film as a love team, it is an adaptation of comedian Ramon Bautista's self-help book of the same name.
 It tells the story of a brainy ugly duckling girl and her journey as she turns into someone who's worth loving.
-Ramon Bautista also stars in the film as a taxi driver.
-It is the first movie team up of Kim Chiu and Xian Lim and is directed by Joyce Bernal.
+Bautista also stars in the film as a taxi driver.

-This is Chiu and Lim's first movie since Ina, Kapatid, Anak ended on June 14 a month later.
+Produced by Star Cinema as part of its 20th anniversary presentation, it was released in theaters on July 31, 2013.

 Synopsis

 Sandy Veloso (Kim Chiu) is a modern-day ugly duckling who is obsessed with her boyfriend Edgardo (Kean Cipriano).
 After he breaks with her, Sandy is left to ponder why she feels unwanted.

 Matters turn worse for Sandy when she is laid off by her company, under the leadership of its new bachelor CEO, Alex Prieto (Xian Lim).
 Realizing his mistake when employees belatedly put in a good word for Sandy, Alex hires her back, and the two start forming an unlikely friendship.

 In a love story about "the ugly duckling in all of us and how we turn into someone worth loving", Alex at one point offers Sandy a make-over so she will no longer cry over a failed relationship.